 Then I started thinking.
 What if I made that but slammed it up against Korean zing?
 And tossed it on the grill?
 It worked.
 In the end, spicy miso grilled chicken is more Korean than Japanese.
 Subtle Japanese inspiration crushed by a big dollop of gochujang.

-Gochujang is miso jacked up with Korean flavours.
-It’s miso with chili and fermented soybean.
+Gochujang is like miso jacked up with Korean flavours.
+It’s chili and fermented soybean.
 Straight up it’s pretty assertive.
 Mix miso and gochujang and you mellow out the bite.
 That’s why this works.
 The miso smooths things out nicely.

 - 2 Tbsp shiro miso

 - 1 Tbsp soy sauce

 - 2 Tbsp sake